 Together, these three concepts put the “FUN” in FUNdamental Sports.
-This program establishes individualized programs for athletes ages two and older who, due to their physical and/or developmental abilities, are working on foundational motor skills to prepare them for possible competitions in official Special Olympics events.
+This program establishes individualized programs for athletes ages two and older who, due to their physical and/or developmental abilities, are working on foundational motor skills to prepare them for possible competitions in typical Special Olympics events.
 As the athlete learns the sport progressions, he/she comes closer to acquiring skills considered essential for participation in official Special Olympics competitions and daily life activities.

 Through the inclusion of Unified Partners as one-on-one assistants, the athletes and partners have the opportunity to develop friendships.
 Additionally, the Unified Partners will have the opportunity to grow in their awareness of the athletes’ unique abilities.
 FUNdamental Sports athletes participate in a variety of sports that have been adapted to accommodate all ability levels.

 Participation is accomplished through use of adapted equipment and physical assistance that are matched to the individual’s level of need.
 Athletes are not limited in the number or types of equipment and assistance that is used in order to achieve success.

 After completing a minimum eight-week training program, athletes participate at the Infinitus Games.
 “Infinitus”, which means “unlimited”, offers athletes a culminating event to display learned skills in a variety of sports.